moebiussurfing/ofxGpuLutCube/README.md

 - set draw position and size (x, y, w, h)..
 - a better solution to v flip that sometimes happens..
-- no use internal FBO or add getter/setter to use by reference..
+- not use internal FBO or add getter/setter to use by reference..
 - better handling of arb tex modes..
 - a faster loader of files, threaded or cache some files..
 - settings to store/load LUT by name..
 - .cube files browser system and thumbs maybe with ofxImGui..

-FEEL FREE TO ADD MODIFICATIONS OR FEATURES AND TO SEND ME PULL REQUESTS
+PLEASE FEEL FREE TO ADD MODIFICATIONS OR FEATURES AND TO SEND ME PULL REQUESTS